-What can you do to protect your business if you use a coworking space?
+What can you do to safeguard your business if you use a coworking space?

 Culture and environment aside, there are practical considerations when it comes to using shared workspaces.
 While most will have some form of insurance themselves, it won't necessarily cover those working in it.
 So, if you decide to use a coworking space, it's important to find out exactly what you're covered for.

 At Direct Line for Business, we can cover you whether you work at home, in an office, at your clients' premises or at a coworking space, and we can insure these different places of work on one policy.

 You can learn more about our small business insurance here.